the-mason-jar/the-mason-jar/recipes/cocktails/other/spiced-blackberry-sour.html.md

 1. Muddle the blackberries in a shaker
 2. Pour in the rest of the ingredients
-2. Add ice and shake vigorously
+3. Add ice and shake vigorously
-3. Serve in a martini glass
+4. Serve in a martini glass
+5. Garnish with an edible flower